Skip to main content.

 Types of employment & eligibility

 Students awarded Federal Work-Study (FWS) for the full academic year may opt to only use the portion of the award for the spring semester.
-To defer your FWS until the spring semester, complete the Federal Work Study Deferment Form (PDF) and submit it to the Student Service Center by October 14th, 2022.
+To defer your FWS until the spring semester, complete the Federal Work Study Deferment Form (PDF) and submit it to the Student Service Center by the due date listed on the form.
 Failure to submit a deferral request by the deadline will result in the cancellation of your entire FWS award.

 Need-based student employment is available through UMass Dartmouth's participation in the Federal Work-Study (FWS) program administered by the U.S. Department of Education.
 To be eligible for Federal Work-Study program, you must: